 Career readiness courses are based on the knowledge and skills required for each career pathway in the following career fields:

-- Agriculture, Food, Natural Resources: Careers in the production, processing, marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
+- Agriculture: Careers in the production, processing, marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
+Learn more about Agriculture.

 - Business: Careers in finance, marketing, and planning, organizing, directing, and evaluating business functions essential to efficient and productive business operations.
 Learn more about Business.